 The Sources of Strength program works to increase Peer Leadership, encourage peer-to-peer interactions, and help youth identify when adult intervention is necessary to help reduce the risk of suicide.
 By allowing area youth to rely on each other, the Sources of Strength program builds a sense of community and support while teaching youth valuable coping skills.

 The David A. Imler initiative is currently available for students at Hillsboro Area High School.
-We are excited to announce the Sources of Strength Program extension to Hillsboro Junior High School for the upcoming 2021-2022 school year.
+We are excited to announce the Sources of Strength Program extension to Hillsboro Junior High School.

 While the Sources of Strength program is available at the local Hillsboro Area Schools, the initiative hopes to expand its presence to other area schools.
 Changing the way youth respond to social situations, cope with pressure, and treat others is life-changing.
 The David A. Imler initiative gives communities the tools they need to make an impact not only in their own lives but in the lives of their fellow students and community members.